Are the interns paid? How much?

-Please look at our Interview Preparation Guide and watch our video featuring Cindy Anzel, Association Vice President, HR & Operations at New York Stem Cell Foundation.
+Please look at our Interview Tips and Sample Questions and watch our video featuring Cindy Anzel, Vice President, HR & Operations, at New York Stem Cell Foundation

 My GPA is not on the 4.0 scale.
 How should I list it in the application?

 You can convert your GPA to the 4.0 scale using a tool like the iGPA Calculator.